 Michelene E. Pesantubbee

-Dr. Pesantubbee joined the University of Iowa faculty in 2003.
+Dr. Pesantubbee joined the University of Iowa faculty in 2003 and retired in 2018.

 (For complete list, please view Dr. Pesantubbee's CV):

 - Choctaw Women in a Chaotic World.
 Albuquerque:University of New Mexico Press, 2005.

 - “Beyond Domesticity: Choctaw WomenNegotiating the Tension Between Choctaw Culture and Protestantism with new Introduction” in Native Women’s History in Eastern North America before 1900, eds.
 Rebecca Kugel and Lucy Elerveld Murphy, University of Nebraska, 2007.

 - “Wounded Knee: Symbol of Resistance and Recovery,” in Recovering Memory: Exposing Religion, Violence, and the Remembrance of Place, eds.
 Oren Baruch Stier and J. Shawn Landres, University of Indiana Press, 2006.